 Read

-The project, which is expected to last around six weeks, has been planned in collaboration with Hartlepool Borough Council.
-So that engineers can carry out the work safely and efficiently, and to protect the public, some temporary traffic management measures will be put in place.
+The project, which is expected to last around three weeks, has been planned in collaboration with Wakefield Council.
+So that engineers can carry out the work safely and efficiently, and to protect the public, some traffic management measures will be put in place.

 For further information about the work please contact NGN’s Customer Care Team on 0800 040 7766 or email: customercare@northerngas.co.uk.